So you want to buy some fruit and veg

 Fuck Pizza Hut - an alternative to pizza in glasgow

-Paesano is by far the best pizza in Glasgow, situated on Miller Street in town and now on Great Western Road beside the uni campus (!!).
+Paesano is BY FAR the best pizza in Glasgow.
+Situated on Miller Street in town and now on Great Western Road beside the uni campus (!!).
 It's so good you only need to pay 6 quid for the margarita and it will taste a thousand times better than any shite meat deluxe you've ordered from Domino's.
-Next up, Little Italy on Byres Road is the best Italian cafe with amazing pizza and authentic Italian radio, go for the 16 inch and choose any topping from the extensive list for a 10/10 pizza experience (also worth it for the pizza/renaissance inspired artwork).
+One of the few really good pieces of news in 2019 is that the good people of Paesano announced that they are turning their hands to pasta (!!!) with a new pasta restaurant called SUGO opening very soon in the city centre, so keep your eyes open for that!
+Other very good, notable pizza places include: Little Italy on Byres Road, which is the best Italian cafe with amazing pizza and authentic Italian radio, go for the 16 inch and choose any topping from the extensive list for a 10/10 pizza experience (also worth it for the pizza/renaissance inspired artwork).
 Mozza on Renfield Street is Tony Mac’s pizza branch-out and does really good sourdough pizzas for a fiver before 5pm!

 Dumpling Monkey and the Curry Pot cheap eats.

 Banana Leaf does UNREAL South Indian food for pretty much no money.
 It’s like sitting in someone’s kitchen.
 You might not get all the food you ordered but it’s so cheap that you may as well just order the whole menu.
-Also BYOB so you can buy cheap beers to eat with (and get judged for drinking them cause nobody really drinks in there).
+It’s also BYOB, so you can buy cheap beers to drink (and get judged for drinking them cause nobody really drinks in there).
 It’s on Old Dumbarton Road, just near BrewDog and Mother India.
 Important Note: It’s closed on Tuesdays.

 I might be biased but Glasgow has possibly some of the best breakfast eats in the world.